unik-name/docs.unikname.network/docs/key-concept/service-provider.md

 # Network Service Providers <Badge text="Key Concept"/>

 <brand name="uns"/> provides services through specialized nodes called Service Providers Nodes.
 These nodes are like gateways and make the bridge between the decentralized network and the traditional web.
-They provide services to @unikname ID owners in exchange for UNS tokens.
+They provide services to @unikname ID owners in exchange for UNIK tokens.
 They are core in the <brand name="uns"/> tokenomics.

 Network Service Providers Nodes are [operated under licence](#service-provider-node-operator-licence), granted by the community.